 Both sustainable and renewable energy have the same demands, however, with the environment a focus point for the two of them and both will need to be much cleaner sources than the ones we are currently acquiring to ensure a smaller environmental impact.
 Reducing emissions and water consumption are also key factors, as are waste and land-use impacts.

 With so many sustainable and renewable energy projects going on around the world, they are also having a positive impact on the job market and are creating so many roles within engineering and science sectors.
 Nuclear energy jobs and careers – an energy source still up for discussion as a possible sustainable source of energy – is becoming a growth industry and so the number of roles for safety consultants, mechanical engineers and project management is ever increasing.
-A job at a power station isn’t quite out of the frame yet.

 Nuclear energy has its pros and cons, but on the face of it can vastly reduce emissions and increases energy security by decreasing the need for imported energy sources.
 Nuclear power safety as a whole has been in the spotlight recently following the Japanese earthquake and as a result safety procedures are actively being vastly improved, but nuclear energy still has its critics and only time will tell whether it becomes a viable future source of energy.